City of Brunswick

 The City of Brunswick was a local government area in the inner-northern suburbs of Melbourne, Victoria, Australia.
-It comprised the suburbs of Brunswick, Brunswick East and West Brunswick.
-It ceased to exist on 22 June 1994, when its council was disbanded by the Kennett Government and replaced with appointed commissioners, who oversaw its amalgamation with the City of Coburg and parts of the City of Broadmeadows, to create the City of Moreland.
+It comprised the suburbs of Brunswick, Brunswick East and Brunswick West.
+It ceased to exist on 22 June 1994, when its council was disbanded by the Kennett Government and replaced with appointed commissioners, who oversaw its amalgamation with the City of Coburg and parts of the City of Broadmeadows, to create the City of Moreland (now City of Merri-bek).